EnzoMGitHub/VersusPythonGame/README.md

 ### You can choose to either attack or sleep

--Attacking means you will deal damage to your enemy (determined based on your level)
+- Attacking means you will deal damage to your enemy (determined based on your level)

--Sleeping means you will recover some health
+- Sleeping means you will recover some health

 Your enemy will also choose to either attack you or sleep